November 9, 2017

 With increasing urbanization, waste management has become one of the major global sustainability challenges.

 Waste thrown onto the streets, plastic bags blocking gutters, and the smell of burned waste in the mornings are common sights and odors in the Global South.
 Finding a waste bin can be a real challenge and dumps are growing.
-With increasing urbanization, waste management has become one of the major global sustainability challenges.
+With increasing urbanization, the world is seeking waste management solutions to address a major global sustainability challenge.

 Maputo has addressed the waste management problem using a combination of private and public initiatives.
 I had the chance to talk to Stephane Temperman, CEO and founder of AMOR, which is dedicated to the improvement of recycling services, environmental education and legal frameworks in Maputo and other towns in Mozambique.
 The organization has roughly 60 direct employees and its recycling center supports 1500 families in Maputo and Matola, the closest town.
 Mr. Temperman founded AMOR in 2008 after spending the previous 15 years in humanitarian crisis response, he says.